 Trimming a cat’s nails can either be no big deal, or a big production, depending on your cat and your attitude and state of mind.
 One of the best things you can do for you and your cat is to start them young.
 Begin trimming your cat’s claws when they are kittens.

 Get Your Cat Used to Handling Its Feet

 You will need to start working with your cat as young as possible.
-Don’t worry if your cat is now an adult. how to cut cat nails with human clippers It will just take longer to acclimate your cat to handling its feet and nails.
+Don’t worry if your cat is now an adult.
+Copper kettle It will just take longer to acclimate your cat to handling its feet and nails.
 Just follow these same guidelines.

 - Start off by gently holding your cat and stroking his paws.
 You want him to get used to being handled and having his paws touched and manipulated.
 Always give a treat when you do these exercises so they associate being handled with something pleasant.
 At all times, use lots of praise.

 - As your cat gets used to having its feet handled, and is at ease with this, begin gently squeezing your cat’s paw to expose the nails.
 Simply do this by using your thumb on top and your forefinger on the bottom of the paw and gently squeeze.
 This will cause the nails to stick out.
 Use praise and treats.

 - Keep practicing this technique until your cat willingly lets you do this, and has no issues with it.
 You should practice how much pressure you need to exert on the paw to fully expose your cat’s nails without pressing too hard.

 - Next, start playing with your cat’s nails.
 Simply handle the nails, hold the nail, and see what your cat will allow you to do.
 Don’t forget to use praise.